toolleeo/cli-apps/README.md

 * [tuir](https://gitlab.com/ajak/tuir) - Reddit TUI.
 * [tweets](https://github.com/diracdeltas/tweets) - Decentralized alternative to twitter that uses git as support tool to manage the tweets.
 * [WeeChat](http://weechat.org/) - A "fast, light and extensible chat client".

+## <a name="chatgpt"></a>ChatGPT / AI

+Interfaces and front-ends to GPT engines.

+* [AI](https://github.com/nitefood/ai-bash-gpt) - A commandline ChatGPT client in BASH with conversation/completion support.
+* [AIChat](https://github.com/sigoden/aichat) - Using ChatGPT/GPT-3.5/GPT-4 in the terminal.
+* [ata](https://github.com/rikhuijzer/ata) - Ask the Terminal Anything: OpenAI GPT in the terminal.
+* [Chatblade](https://github.com/npiv/chatblade) - Chatblade is a versatile command-line interface (CLI) tool designed to interact with OpenAI's ChatGPT.
+* [chatgpt](https://github.com/mglantz/chatgpt) - Simple command line integration to Chat GPT.
+* [cligpt](https://github.com/paij0se/cligpt) - ChatGPT but in the terminal.
+* [gpterm](https://github.com/MakisChristou/gpterm) - Yet another command-line chat GPT frontend written in Rust.
+* [HAL 2023](https://github.com/Brutuski/hal2023-cli) - Inspired by the infamous HAL9000, it is a simple script to chat with OpenAI's ChatGPT.

+## <a name="file-dir-cleanup"></a>Clean up of files and directories

+Find/remove duplicate files, automatically organize files, etc..

+* [backdown](https://github.com/Canop/backdown) - Safely and ergonomically remove duplicate files
+* [classifier](https://github.com/bhrigu123/classifier) - Organize files in your current directory, by classifying them into folders of music, pdfs, images, etc.
+* [czkawka](https://qarmin.github.io/czkawka/) - Remove unnecessary files from your computer
+* [detox](http://detox.sourceforge.net/) - A utility designed to easily clean up filenames, it replaces characters like spaces with standard equivalents, it also replace UTF-8 or Latin-1 (or CP 1252) characters with more handy ones.
+* [Dext](https://github.com/AfzGit/dext) - (Directories by Extensions) is a script that moves (or copies) files of the same extension into a folder.
+* [FClones](https://github.com/pkolaczk/fclones) - Efficient Duplicate File Finder.
+* [ff](https://github.com/akymos/ff) - ff is a command-line tool to manage favorite folders, creating an alias, to be used via shell directly with the cd command.
+* [Framed](https://github.com/mactat/framed) - A CLI tool that simplifies the organization and management of files and directories in a reusable and architectural manner.
+* [inventory](https://github.com/mothdotmonster/inventory) - Move files like an old text adventure.
+* [mat2](https://0xacab.org/jvoisin/mat2.git) - Metadata removal tool, supporting a wide range of commonly used file formats.
+* [organize-cli](https://github.com/ManrajGrover/organize-cli) - Organize your files automatically.
+* [rmlint](https://github.com/sahib/rmlint/) - A tool to recursively scan a directory tree looking for duplicate and broken files, it outputs statistics and save the list of files in JSON format, it produce a shell script that can be inspected before running it to delete the desire files.

+## <a name="copilot"></a>Co-pilot

+Using GPT tools to generate commands at the command line.

+* [aido-cli](https://github.com/kris7ian/aido-cli) - Looks another interface to online GPT models to execute command through natural language.
+Very poor documentation and readme, though.
+* [aish](https://github.com/chr15m/aish) - A program that retrieve shell script one-liners, ready to be executed in the terminal.
+* [CLI Co-Pilot](https://github.com/AntonOsika/CLI-Co-Pilot) - CLI tool that uses GPT4 to turn natural language commands into their Bash/ZShell/PowerShell equivalents.
+* [Commandpilot](https://github.com/barthr/commandpilot) - An assistant which uses ChatGPT to aid in constructing commands for bash.
+* [gpt-do](https://github.com/yasyf/gpt-do) - This is a handy-dandy CLI for when you don't know wtf to do; instead of furiously grepping through man pages, simply use do (or ddo if on bash/zsh), and have GPT-3 do all the magic for you.
+* [Llama Terminal Completion](https://github.com/adammpkins/llama-terminal-completion) - Application that interacts with the llama.cpp library to provide virtual assistant capabilities through the command line.
+It allows you to ask questions and receive intelligent responses, as well as generate Linux commands based on your prompts.
+* [Yai](https://github.com/ekkinox/yai) - Yai (your AI) is an assistant for your terminal, using OpenAI ChatGPT to build and run commands for you.

+## <a name="launcher"></a>Command launchers

+Tools to launch/execute programs, either interactively, automatically, in parallel, etc..

+* [entr](https://github.com/eradman/entr) - Event Notify Test Runner - Run an arbitrary command when files change.
+* [Gaze](https://github.com/wtetsu/gaze) - Runs a command, right after you save a file.
+* [hypershell](https://github.com/holepunchto/hypershell) - Spawn shells anywhere.
+Fully peer-to-peer, authenticated, and end to end encrypted.
+* [lmt](https://github.com/Rohansjamadagni/lmt) - A program that can be used to run applications with resource limits enforced using cgroupsv2 on Linux; it allows to set limits on CPU usage, memory usage, and the number of cores for a process.
+* [Marker](https://github.com/pindexis/marker) - The terminal command palette.
+* [mprocs](https://github.com/pvolok/mprocs) - mprocs runs multiple commands in parallel and shows output of each command separately.
+* [Mxflow-cli](https://github.com/metaory/mxflow-cli) - A modern, general purpose CLI task runner with human readable yaml config file.
+* [parallel](https://www.gnu.org/software/parallel/) - A shell tool from GNU for executing jobs in parallel using one or more computers, it can split the input and pipe it into commands in parallel.
+* [procmux](https://github.com/napisani/procmux) - A TUI utility for running multiple commands in parallel in easily switchable terminals.
+* [rofi](https://github.com/davatorium/rofi) - A window switcher, application launcher and dmenu replacement.
+* [sake](https://github.com/alajmo/sake) - A command runner for local and remote hosts.
+You define servers and tasks in sake.yaml file and then run the tasks on the servers.
+* [Task](https://taskfile.dev/) - A task runner / simpler Make alternative written in Go.
+* [task-spooler](http://vicerveza.homeunix.net/~viric/soft/ts/) - A Unix batch system that can be used to add the Linux commands to the queue and execute them one after the other in numerical order (ascending order, to be precise).
+This can be very useful when you have to run a lots of commands, but you don't want to waste time waiting for one command to finish and run the next command.
+You can queue it all up and Task Spooler will execute them one by one.
+In the mean time, you can do other activities.
+* [taverner](https://github.com/vagos/taverner) - CLI launcher menu for games (or anything), the UNIX way.
+* [Violet](https://github.com/braheezy/violet) - Colorful TUI frontend to run Vagrant commands.
+* [watchexec](https://github.com/watchexec/watchexec) - Executes commands in response to file modifications.

 ## <a name="cheatsheet"></a>Commands cheatsheet and snippets